yijia-aa/solotravelpartner/README.md

 The application integrates various OnDemand agents for data retrieval:
 - **Tripadvisor Agent**: Provides location-based travel recommendations and popular attractions.
+- **Google Map Agent**: Used together with Tripadvisor Agent to provide more detailed recommendations.
 - **Internet Agent**: Used for general web information, including weather forecasts and safety alerts.
 - **Custom Joke Agent**: A knowledge-based system containing over 1,000 jokes, tailored for the chatbot to enhance user engagement.